The Arms Guide

 Cons

-• Dies and shellholder not included
+• Dies and shell holders not included

 • No powder trickler

-A single stage reloading press is a device with a mechanical lever arm that performs a single reloading operation with each pull.
+A single-stage reloading press is a device with a mechanical lever arm that performs a single reloading operation with each pull.
 By pulling the handle, a cartridge sitting in a case holder is pushed up into a reloading die.
-Unlike with a progressive press, there is always one cartridge and one reloading die in playat a time.
-A new die has to be installed on the single stage press to perform the next task.
-Choosing dies that can be set and locked, then removed and reinstalled without needing further adjustment is crucial.
-A turret press is a subset of single stage press that lets you easily rotate different dies into place.
+Unlike with a progressive press, there is always one cartridge and one reloading die in play at a time.
+A new die has to be installed on the single-stage press to perform the next task.

 The main difference between the two is that the turret press includes a rotating disk (the “turret”) which has four to five holes for mounting the dies.
-There is no need to screw the dies on and off for each stage as with a classic single stage press.
+There is no need to screw the dies on and off for each stage as with a classic single-stage press.

 Usually, the dies are referred to as the “stations” since each of them is used in one stage of reloading.
 After fitting the reloading dies, the turret is rotated over the case holder so that all the necessary reloading operations can be performed consecutively on one single case.
 With every pull of the handle, the turret rotates to the next station.
 This rotation can be manual or automatic.
 Stations in turret press include: